hkoosha/zte_ipv6_fix/README.md

 - It runs [uclinux](http://www.uclinux.org/), The Embedded Linux/Microcontroller
   Project.

-- Bonus tip: the easiest way to transfer files from modem
+- Bonus tip: the easiest way to transfer files from modem is to copy the, to web server directory and download it as a regular file from port 80.

 - Fun fact: you can control LED's on the device, go to `/sys/class/leds` and echo 0 or 1 to 'bat_red/brightness' or any other led.